Gov. Henry McMaster lifts restaurant occupancy limits statewide

-Gov. Henry McMaster today issued Executive Order 2020-63, which lifts all occupancy limitations in restaurants throughout South Carolina, effective immediately.

-Previously, South Carolina’s restaurants were operating at 50 percent capacity.
-Now, they will be able to operate at 100 percent capacity.
+Gov. Henry McMaster issued Executive Order 2020-63, which lifts all occupancy limitations in restaurants throughout South Carolina on Oct.
+2. Previously, South Carolina’s restaurants were operating at 50% capacity.
+Now, they will be able to operate at 100% capacity.

 “South Carolina is open for business” said Gov. Henry McMaster.
 “Our state’s approach has been a measured, deliberate, and targeted one - aimed at keeping our economy open and our people safe.”